Menu

 Chicago, IL

 Dr. Christopher Solís is originally from Costa Rica and he currently works with Dr. Brenda Russell at the University of Illinois at Chicago.
 His long-term goal is to elucidate how cells recognize mechanical forces, what they do about it, and how disease impairs the capacity to read mechanical cues.
 Dr. Solís is focused in the heart and how mechanical forces play a role in cardiac muscle cell growth and adaptation.
 Specifically, in studying proteins that act as mechanosensors and pair mechanical inputs to acute adaptation of contractility and to chronic adaptation via transcriptional control and regulation of sarcomere assembly and disassembly.
+In addition to research, Dr. Solís has served as President of the UIC Postdoctoral Association where he coordinated the organization several professional development events.
+In January 2019 Dr. Solís co-funded the First Costa Rican Biophysics Symposium, an event organized in collaboration with the National Academy of Sciences of Costa Rican and sponsored by the Biophysical Society.

 Email: csolisoc@uic.edu